zer0reaction/util/examples/002_strings/README.md

 String string_cat_create(Arena *a, String s1, String s2);
 ```

-Concatenates `s1` and `s2` by creating a new string on the arena (or on the heap if `NULL` is passed) with the capacity of `s1.length + s2.length`.
+Concatenates `s1` and `s2` by creating a new string on the arena (or on the heap if `NULL` is passed; not recommended to do this) with the capacity of `s1.length + s2.length`.
 String is automatically null-terminated.

 ### `string_cat`